 Recalling the semantics of programs (Definition~\ref{Sema:Def}) we see that the PDL-\Skip\ defined as $?\top$ is defined as Note that this does not extend the call sequence, unlike our `clock tick' \Skip.

-\emph{Skip} calls do not have factual consequences (changes of the value of atomic propositions): atoms $S_a b$ do not change because $I^{\sigma;\Skip} := I^\sigma$, and atoms $Cab$ do not change as \Skip\ is not a call.
-However, they may have other informative consequences.
+\emph{Skip} calls do not have factual consequences (changes of the value of atomic propositions): atoms $S_a b$ do not change value because $I^{\sigma;\Skip} = I^\sigma$, and atoms $Cab$ do not change value as \Skip\ is not a call $ab$.
+However, \Skip\ calls may have other informative consequences.

-In the asynchronous semantics, \Skip\ calls do not have informative consequences.They go, so to speak, unnoticed.
+In the asynchronous semantics, \Skip\ calls do not have informative consequences.
+They go, so to speak, unnoticed.
 This is expressed by the following proposition. \begin{proposition} Assume asynchrony.
 Let call sequence $\sigma$ be given such that $\sigma \models \bigwedge_{c \neq d \in A}( \prot_{cd} \imp K^\prot_c \Exp_A)$.
 Then $\sigma \models K_a^\prot \phi \eq [\Skip] K_a^\prot \phi$. \end{proposition} \begin{proof} First note that for any $\phi$ and $\sigma$: $\sigma \models [\Skip] \phi$, iff $\tau \models \phi$ for all $\tau$ such that $\sigma\I{\Skip}\tau$, iff $\sigma;\Skip \models \phi$.

 Let now $\phi \in \lang$ and call sequence $\sigma$ such that $\sigma \models \bigwedge_{c \neq d \in A}( \prot_{cd} \imp K^\prot_c \Exp_A)$ be given.
 Then: $ \sigma \models K_a^\prot \phi$, iff $\tau \models \phi$ for all $\tau \asynch_a^\prot \sigma$, iff (*) $\tau \models \phi$ for all $\tau \asynch_a^\prot \sigma;\Skip$, iff $\sigma;\Skip \models K_a^\prot \phi$, iff $\sigma \models [\Skip]K_a^\prot \phi$.
 Therefore $\sigma \models K_a^\prot \phi \eq [\Skip] K_a^\prot \phi$.